Skip to main content

 How to use this

 Before you bid, add up every cost.
 Not just the mortgage.
 The full monthly number.
-If that number makes you uncomfortable, it is better to know now than after settlement.
+Knowing the full monthly number before you bid gives you the confidence to set a budget that works for your life.
+The first home cost calculator does this in about 60 seconds.
+If you are a first home buyer, check the eligibility checker to see which grants and concessions apply in your state.
 On housematch, we calculate estimated repayments on every listing so you can compare the total cost, not just the sticker price.